arduino-libraries/Arduino_RouterBridge/README.md

 In this repo it will be implemented an Arduino library wrapper for RPClite to be run on Arduino UNO Q boards.

-The desired API is shown in https://github.com/bcmi-labs/Arduino_RouterBridge/blob/main/desired.ino.

-This is WIP.
-Expects changes soon.

 ## The Bridge object ##

 Including Arduino_RouterBridge.h gives the user access to a Bridge object that can be used both as a RPC client and/or server to execute and serve RPCs to/from the CPU Host running a GOLANG router.